 - Assemble quesadillas: Spread the sweet potato cheese across half a tortilla.
 Add several spoonfuls of the black bean/corn mixture on top.
 Fold the tortilla in half.

 - Cook quesadillas: Warm a skillet over medium heat.
-Add 1 tsp oil or spray with nonstick cooking spray.
+Add 1 teaspoon oil or spray with nonstick cooking spray.
 Carefully transfer the quesadilla onto the skillet.
 Cook for 1-2 minutes or until golden brown, then flip to cook the other side.
 Remove from the skillet and slice into triangles.
 Repeat until all tortillas are used.

 - Serve: Serve quesadillas with guacamole, salsa, and pico de gallo.